 It’s probably not news to you that running an ecommerce business is no small feat.
-You’re trying to juggle about a dozen “top priorities,” including fulfilling orders, working with vendors, trying to reach new traffic and drawing existing customers and previous visitors back to your store.
-Many businesses are relying on search engine optimization for ecommerce and paid search marketing to increase their business’s visibility and attract new visitors to their websites, but aren’t going back for previous customers aside from posting on social media.
+You’re trying to juggle about a dozen “top priorities” including fulfilling orders, working with vendors, trying to reach new traffic and drawing existing customers and previous visitors back to your store.
+Many businesses are relying on search engine optimization for ecommerce and paid search marketing to increase their business’s visibility and attract new visitors to their websites, but aren’t going back to reach previous customers aside from posting on social media.

 While social media marketing is an excellent tool, it’s not the best tool in your arsenal to draw clicks to your website.
 Email marketing is still one of the most effective ways to connect with customers.
 Nearly three-fourths of customers prefer email communication, and when you’re reaching out in a way your customer prefers, they’re more likely to take the next step, in this case, shopping your ecommerce store.

 However, writing emails and sending them out is time consuming, and you’ve got enough on your plate.
 Fortunately, there’s software available that will do much of the heavy lifting for you.
 So, to help you save time while increasing conversions, we’re sharing some simple, but effective email marketing automation tips for your ecommerce store.

 Your first step toward liberating yourself from minutiae (some of it, anyway) is to choose your marketing automation software and set it up.
 There’s dozens to choose from, but we recommend HubSpot for the following reasons: